-In the Spring of 1954, the idea of a Theosophical camp was discussed at a Federation meeting of the Northern and Southern California Branches of the Theosophical Society in America.
-It had long been a dream of Mary and G.V.
-Hull that such a camp be made available to Theosophists.
-When G.V. made inquiries about non-profit organizations building camps in the Sierras, Ranger Spivey of Hume Lake, who was acquainted with G.V’s work, replied that six square miles had been set aside for organization camps and he offered to show Mary and G.V. the area Since water is very important, Ranger Spivey took him to an established spring that had been used by loggers in the area, an area the Ranger said would be his choice for a camp.
+In the Spring of 1954, When G.V. made inquiries about non-profit organizations building camps in the Sierras, Ranger Spivey of Hume Lake, who was acquainted with G.V’s work, replied that six square miles had been set aside for organization camps and he offered to show Mary and G.V. the area Since water is very important, Ranger Spivey took him to an established spring that had been used by loggers in the area, an area the Ranger said would be his choice for a camp.
 Ruth, G.V. and Mary’s daughter, writes:

 Ranger Spivey asked where they wanted the acreage, in the meadow or higher ground.
 The higher ground was selected.
 At first, they were only going to take one hill; but added the second hill for expansion.
 The Forestry Service then surveyed the property, with some ten acres under lease.

 Far Horizons was then organized, both on paper and on the land itself.
 Work began immediately on the water system and the campgrounds.
 The summer of 1954 was a busy one.
-G.V. and Mary Hull and Marin, Esther and Melvin Burckes, and others formed the permanent nucleus of the Camp, while of theosophists contributed their energy and skills to the effort as they were able.
-These hardy souls lived in tents for the first five weeks, cooking on large wood-burning range out in the open and bathing in the creek.
+G.V. and Mary Hull and Marin, Esther and Melvin Burckes, and others formed the permanent nucleus of the Camp, these hardy souls lived in tents for the first five weeks, cooking on large wood-burning range out in the open and bathing in the creek.
 A large concrete tank was built to hold water before pumping it to the site of the camp.

 Several names were submitted for incorporation purposes by Dolly Lee Butler, an attorney and one of the camp founders, and the Camp’s non-profit status was granted October 21, 1954 (see footnote below).
 The name the State ultimately selected was “Far Horizons”.